mdickinson/bigfloat/Doc/reference.rst

 The comparison operators should work as expected.
 Note that any comparison involving a NaN always returns False, with the exception of the != comparison, which always returns True.
-As with the arithmetic operations, comparisons between :class:`BigFloat`s and integers or :class:`BigFloat`s and floats also work as expected, performing an implicit exact conversion of the integer or float to a :class:`BigFloat` before comparing.
+As with the arithmetic operations, comparisons between :class:`BigFloat` objects and integers or :class:`BigFloat` objects and floats also work as expected, performing an implicit exact conversion of the integer or float to a :class:`BigFloat` before comparing.

-There are two additional comparison functions that don't correspond to any of the Python comparison operators.
+The module provides two additional comparison functions that don't correspond to any of the Python comparison operators.

 .. function:: lessgreater(x, y)